Tag Archives: working after retirement

 Where to Go for Help

-If you are seriously considering rejoining NYSLRS, we strongly recommend you speak with a customer service representative to discuss how rejoining would affect your benefits.
-You can call them at 1-866-805-0990 or email them using our secure contact form.
+If you are considering rejoining NYSLRS, we strongly recommend you speak with a customer service representative to discuss how rejoining would affect your benefits.
+You can call them at 866-805-0990 or send them a message using our secure contact form.

 You may also wish to read our publication Life Changes: What If I Work After Retirement?